Taxpayers trying to build wealth can weather the ups and downs of the tax side of investing by following a few historically helpful steps.

 Maximize itemized deductions

-The expenses you incur while making investments can be itemized deductions that offer tax-reducing benefits.
+For tax years prior to 2018, the expenses you incur while making investments can be itemized deductions that offer tax-reducing benefits.
 These miscellaneous deductions must total at greater than 2 percent of your adjusted gross income before they begin to count.

 Examples include investment-related courses you take, subscriptions to financial publications, special software and safe deposit box fees for holding investments.
 Legal and accountant fees for investment advice can be deducted, as can travel expenses incurred to get that advice.